cleverage/decks-template/_cursus/form1.md

 ---
-title: Apprendre Jekyll en 7 étapes
+title: "How to learn Jekyll in 2 chapters"
 ---